baokhanh92/LSTM-IMDB-reviews/README.md

 ---
 ## [ 2.
 THE RESULT ]()
 [ **2.1 The cleaning data process**: ]()
-1. Decoded all the word
+1. Decoded all the words.
 2. Padding technique: to control the input length of these vector, we take the max length review and padding the shorter ones with zero.

 [ **2.2 The model**: ]()